PickNikRobotics/data_tamer/README.md

 **DataTamer** is a spiritual successor of [pal_statistics](https://github.com/pal-robotics/pal_statistics).

-Its purpose is to log **numerical** values in your application and export them into a format that allows the user to visualize them as timeseries, for instance in [PlotJuggler](https://github.com/facontidavide/PlotJuggler).
+Its purpose is to trace **numerical** values in your application and export them into a format that allows users to visualize them as timeseries, for instance in [PlotJuggler](https://github.com/facontidavide/PlotJuggler).

 All the values are aggregated in a single "snapshot", for this reason, it is particularly